SocSIM/SocSIM/README.md

 TODO(how to reconfigure logger from inside: level for example)

 #### Documentation
-Most popular documentation generator for Pyhon - [Sphinx](http://www.sphinx-doc.org/en/master/).
+Most popular documentation generator for Python - [Sphinx](http://www.sphinx-doc.org/en/master/).
+Good tutorial about using Sphinx [here](https://sphinx-tutorial.readthedocs.io/).
+[Here](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) is exaple of good Google style docstring standardized by PEP-484.

-TODO: add example how to write documentation comments
+---
 ## 1. Theoretical problem description
 [Self-organized criticality wiki](https://en.wikipedia.org/wiki/Self-organized_criticality):
 In physics, self-organized criticality (SOC) is a property of __dynamical systems__ that have a __critical point__ as an attractor.
 Their macroscopic behavior thus displays the spatial or temporal scale-invariance characteristic of the critical point of a phase transition, but without the need to tune control parameters to a precise value, because the system, effectively, tunes itself as it evolves towards criticality.